Multi-Channel Electron Transfer Reactions: An Analytically Solvable Model

-Nonadiabatic tunneling in an ideal one dimensional semi-infinite periodic potential system is analyzed using our model Hamiltonian.
-It was shown that complete transmission is possible for certain range of energies and complete reflection is possible by adding impurity potential in the array.
-The same model can be applied to multi-state electron transfer model, where the atomic coordinate will be replaced by a global coordinate representing the nuclear polarization of the system.
-Our method is applicable to those systems, where Green's function for the motion in the absence of coupling is known.
-The method has been applied to the problem where motion takes place on parabolic potentials, for which the Green's function can be found.
-The same procedure is also applicable to the case where $S$ is a non-local operator and may be represented by $S\equiv |f\rangle $ $K_0$ $\langle g|$ , $f$ and $g$ are arbitrary acceptable functions.
-Choosing both of them to be Gaussian should be an improvement over the delta function coupling model. $S$ may even be a linear combination of such operators.
+Also $k_{L}=$ negative of the pole of ${\cal P}_{d \rightarrow N}(s)$, closest to the origin.
+The method we have discussed here can also be applied to the case where $S$ is a nonlocal operator, and may be represented by $S=\left|f\right>k_0\left <g \right|$, where $f$ and $g$ are arbitrary acceptable functions.
+Choosing both of them to be Gaussian will be an interesting improvement over the current model. $S$ can also be a linear combination of such operators.